 As a freelance journalist, Marsha has had over 75 articles published in national magazines such as TV Guide, Body & Soul, Natural Home & Garden and Millimeter: The Motion Picture and Television Production Magazine.
 As a contributing editor for Written By: The Magazine of the Writers Guild of America, West, Marsha interviewed Hollywood's most prominent screen and television writers.

 Along the way, Marsha traveled with Buddhist teacher Joan Halifax, danced with movement guru Gabrielle Roth, earned a brown belt in karate from martial arts legend Tak Kubota, participated in healing ceremonies with Native American mystic Beautiful Painted Arrow/Joseph Rael and produced workshops for a Nigerian master drummer/Yoruba ceremonial leader.See Marsha in action at www.youtube.com/watch?v=OHv036lVQXI

-Marsha, who was born and raised in Los Angeles, California, currently lives in Santa Fe, New Mexico.Find out more about Marsha on www.marshascarbrough.com
+Marsha, who was born and raised in Los Angeles, California, currently lives in Madrid, Spain, and is the Spain Correspondent for International Living magazine.Find out more about Marsha on www.marshascarbrough.com

 Follow this author: